Do you find it impossible to finish the IELTS Reading questions in 60 minutes?

 - how to use your common sense and background knowledge to get you closer to the right answer.

-- the questions always come in the same order as the text
+- 99.99% of the time, the questions always come in the same order as the text

 - the text is divided in the same way as the questions